Last Updated on by Talita

 Now that you have finished reading this article, you have plenty of reasons to spend more time in Peru visiting other places besides Machu Picchu, like to plan a travel guide to Ollantaytambo or Arequipa, wich is a charming city, with delicious food and a pleasant climate: warm during the day with a little bit of cold during the night.
 Certainly, you will enjoy your stay.

 If you want more information or want to hire a tour to the Misti volcano, you can contact Intiways from Peru using the following:

-*Article written by Lia Petrucelli, Manager of Operations at Intiways Travel, a tourist agency specialized in Inbound Luxury Tourism and tailor-made trips in Lima, Peru.
+*Article was written by Lia Petrucelli, Manager of Operations at Intiways Travel, a tourist agency specialized in Inbound Luxury Tourism and tailor-made trips in Lima, Peru.
 Translated from the original into English by Nikki Elliott.